No account required for local setup. Open setup guide

 Local tools

-For individual developers getting started inside their editor, terminal, or agent workflow.
+For individual developers getting started in VS Code or an MCP-compatible client.

 $0/month